The best abs workout isn’t the one with the most crunches. Let’s get one thing out of the way first.

 Add this workout at the end of your training session, not at the beginning.
 If your abs are pre-fatigued, your performance on every other exercise suffers.

+This workout will build a stronger, denser core.
+But visible abs come from two places: the training you do in the gym, and the food you eat outside of it.
 You don’t need to go on a crazy diet.
-You don’t need to cut out carbs.
 But if you want to see your abs by summer, you need to be in a moderate calorie deficit consistently.
 That’s the part no one likes to hear – and the part that actually matters most.

 Train hard.
 Eat well.
 Be patient.